Who is Frank Lloyd Wright you might ask?

 Guided museum tours and self-guided audio neighborhood walks are available.

-Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, New Year’s Day and the last week in January for preservation activities.
+Thanksgiving, Christmas Eve, Christmas Day, New Year's Eve, New Year’s Day and the last two weeks in January for preservation activities.

 All holiday hours are subject to change without notice.

 Advanced reservations are not available with your pass.
-Please call or consult the website for detailed tour information.
-Arrive before noon to avoid the busiest times.
+Please call (312) 994-4000 or consult the website for detailed tour information.

 Tours often sell out early on holidays and weekends, especially April-October.
 Wheelchair access is limited to the Studio.